 2016-03-24 Tip Top 1966

-Tip Top, in it’s original location, 1966.
+Tip Top, in its original location, 1966.

 Advertisements